swaldman/sbt-ethereum/src/main/paradox/settings/index.md

 **Default:** _Unset_ (except in configuration `Test`, for which the default value is `http://localhost:58545/`)

-A "hardcoded" [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) _Ethereum_ node URL that will override any @ref:[default Node URL](../tasks/eth/node/chain_id.md) set for the project.
+A "hardcoded" [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) _ethereum_ node URL that will override any @ref:[default Node URL](../tasks/eth/node/chain_id.md) set for the project.

 _Often you will rely upon the @ref:[shoebox default](../method_to_the_madness.md#defaults-and-session-overrides) for your session's Chain ID
 (set with @ref:[ethNodeUrlDefaultSet](../tasks/eth/node/chain_id.md#ethnodeurldefaultset)) or the session override